 - After reading this page a Dell employee (and long time True reader) passed along some helpful advice, responding to my note that I bought the Inspiron 5150 when it was quite new, and that it was discontinued very shortly after.
 She wrote: “It’s been my experience that our systems are either so solid they are still working years after their warranty, or are so bad they disappear quickly.
 It occurred to me that you might be a good person to pass on a tip that was given to me by a veteran tech at Dell: Never buy a product when it first comes out.
 Wait a month, then check the Dell Outlet.
 If you see too many of them available, the system is not a bargain at any price.”
 Good advice.

-Meanwhile, what should you do if you have a terrible, ongoing problem with a Dell computer?
-Well, if you have a gigantic-circulation online newsletter, you saw what worked for me.
-Since few have that option, my realistic suggestion is: first, be sure you have really exhausted the regular chain of complaint — tech support and customer service.
+If you have a terrible, ongoing problem with a Dell computer, I hope you have a gigantic-circulation online newsletter: you saw what worked for me.
+Since few have that option, my realistic suggestion is, first, be sure you have really exhausted the regular chain of complaint — tech support and customer service.

 That, at least, is what I’ve been assured by more than one senior Dell executive, and I think they’re telling the truth.
 The same sort of procedure will probably be reasonably effective with any company which respects its customers — IBM, HP, Apple, and most of the others.
 But I wouldn’t hold my breath when dealing with the bottom-feeding companies that only sell through discount stores….